Adamson Mushala

-Adamson Bratson Musanda Mushala (1935–27 November 1982) was a Zambian insurgent who led a resistance movement against the one-party government of President Kenneth Kaunda from 1975 until his death in 1982, when he was killed by officers of the Zambian Army.
+Adamson Bratson Musanda Mushala (1935–26 November 1982) was a Zambian insurgent who led a resistance movement against the one-party government of President Kenneth Kaunda from 1975 until his death in 1982, when he was killed by officers of the Zambian Army.

 Life and rebellion

-Adamson Bratson Mushala was born in Zambia in 1935.
+Adamson Bratson Mushala was born in the North-Western Province of Zambia in 1935.
+In 1959, he married Rejoice at Chizela Bible School.
 Before engaging in open rebellion, Adamson Mushala was originally a member of the United National Independence Party (UNIP), where he participated in the fight against colonial rule.
 He was dispatched to China to receive guerrilla training, anticipating a return to combat the colonial government of Zambia.
 However, Zambia had already achieved independence by the time he returned.
-Mushala aspired to be appointed as the Minister Of Tourism and Wildlife under the UNIP government—a request that President Kenneth Kaunda denied.
-Feeling frustrated and marginalized, Mushala left Zambia with a group of followers for South West Africa, which was then under South African control, to further hone his guerrilla skills.
+Mushala aspired to be appointed as the Minister of Tourism and Wildlife under the UNIP government—a request that President Kenneth Kaunda denied.
+Feeling frustrated and marginalized, Mushala left Zambia with a group of followers for South Africa and Namibia, to further hone his guerrilla skills.

 Inspired by Jonas Savimbi's actions in Angola, Mushala returned to Zambia in 1975 and initiated a rebellion against the UNIP-led government, a campaign that continued until his death in 1982.
 He was reputed to have survived numerous attempts to capture or kill him, a feat attributed by some to witchcraft and supernatural abilities.
-Unconfirmed reports suggested that the Zambian government even enlisted the help of witchdoctors, both locally and internationally, in unsuccessful attempts to capture him.
+Unconfirmed reports suggested that the Zambian government enlisted the help of witchdoctors, both locally and internationally, in unsuccessful attempts to capture him.